CS171/Homework_instructions/week-11/lab/week-11_lab.md

 5. **Draw a marker (in 	```updateVis()```)**

-	At the position of *Maxwell Dworkin* at Harvard University:
+	At the position of the *SEC* at Harvard University:
 	Latitude | Longitude
 	-------- | ---------
-	42.378774 | -71.117303
+	42.363230492629455 | -71.12731607927883
 	*Preview:*

 	![Leaflet - Marker](cs171-leaflet-single-marker.png?raw=true "Leaflet - Marker")

 6. **Draw a marker for each station of the Blue Bikes bike-sharing network (in ```updateVis()```)**

 	*If the creation of the single marker worked, reuse the code for this step.
-You don't necessarily need the Mawell Dworkin marker anymore.*
+You don't necessarily need the SEC marker anymore.*

 	→ Loop through the dataset and append a marker for each station.
 Instead of fixed coordinates, use the individual latitude-longitude pairs of the stations to position the markers.
 Make sure, the map visualization stays as flexible as possible.
 For example, it should be easy to reuse the *StationMap* implementation for other bike-sharing networks.

 	*It would also be a good opportunity to try the ```LayerGroup```.* You can create a new, empty LayerGroup in ```initVis()```, then in ```updateVis()``` you will need to clear the LayerGroup, and add all new elements to it.

-	→ Bind a popup to each station marker that indicates the *station name*, *available bikes* and *available docks*.
+	→ Bind a popup to each station marker that indicates the *station name* and *capacity*.

 ---